 The neuro tech field has sped up in recent years and staying on top of trends is becoming a must in the neuro research.
 Choosing the right tech when...

-Brain implants enable communication between one’s brain and an electronic device.
-These implants aim to improve brain disorders by directly modulating brain activity.
-Implants like the ones being created by tech companies such as Braingate or Neuralink are what we call BCI’s or Brain Computer Interfaces.
-BCIs are able to acquire brain signals, analyze them, and then translate them into commands, allowing humans to control their environment through their thoughts.
-The main goal of BCI brain implants is to restore function to those affected by neurological disorders such as Parkinson’s Disease, stroke, spinal cord injury, and more.
-BCI technology has the potential to help individuals with severe disabilities regain the ability to communicate and control assistive devices for walking and manipulating objects.
-A small number of people with disabilities are already using BCIs for basic communication and control in their daily lives.
-With improvements in signal-acquisition hardware, clear clinical validation, viable dissemination models, and increased reliability, BCIs may become a widely used communication and control technology for people with disabilities and potentially for other applications as well.
+Brain-computer interfaces (BCIs) enable communication between one’s brain and an electronic device.
+Ranging from non-invasive (e.g. EEG) to partially invasive (e.g. ECoG) to full-blown implants, BCIs are able to acquire brain signals, analyze them, and then translate them into commands which modulate brain activity in return or allow humans to interact with their environment through their thoughts.
+BCIs have the potential to help individuals with severe disabilities regain the ability to communicate and control assistive devices for walking and manipulating objects, and restore function to those affected by neurological disorders.
+Just this past year, Neuralink has begun the recruitment phase for its first in-human trial, a team at Braingate smashed speed records for genAI-powered thought-to-speech implant technology, and Synchron hope their emphasis on simplicity is moving their stent-like electrode ever closer to regulatory approval.
+Looking ahead, neurology is expected to be the fastest growing medical device specialty in 2024.
+A number of people are already using BCIs for basic communication and control in their daily lives.
+With year on year improvements in signal-acquisition hardware, clear clinical validation, viable dissemination models, and increased reliability, BCIs may soon become a widely used communication and control technology for people with disabilities and potentially for other applications as well.

 - Brain implants could be the next computer mouse - MIT Technology Review